U.S. Weekly Jobless Claims Inch Up Less Than Expected

-Meanwhile, the report said the less volatile four-week moving average dipped to 211,000, a decrease of 6,250 from the previous week's revised average of 217,250.
+Meanwhile, the Labor Department said the less volatile four-week moving average edged down to 208,750, a decrease of 2,500 from the previous week's revised average of 211,250.

 Copyright(c) 2023 RTTNews.com.
 All Rights Reserved